-Report the concern in accordance with the procedure outlined in Appendix 1.
-If necessary, escalate to the Safeguarding Quality Manager for additional support or guidance, ensuring the relevant governor and Education Director/Regional Director are copied in.
-Should further escalation be required, involve the Safeguarding Director.
+- 1. Report the concern in accordance with the procedure outlined in Appendix 1. - If necessary, escalate to the Safeguarding Assurance Manager for additional support or guidance, ensuring the relevant governor and Education Director/Regional Director are copied in.

-If any concern relates to the Headteacher, the Safeguarding Governor and the Education Director must be informed to ensure the issue is addressed externally from the school.
+■ Should further escalation be required, involve the Safeguarding Director.
+If any concern relates to the Headteacher, the Safeguarding Governor and the Education Director must be informed to ensure the issue is addressed externally from ALFA.
 Further guidance on this matter can be found in Section 5.

-9. Pupils with increased vulnerabilities
+9. Learners with Increased Vulnerabilities

-Pupils with Special Educational Needs or Health Conditions
+9.1 Learners with Special Educational Needs or Health Conditions

-We acknowledge that pupils with special educational needs (SEN) or certain health conditions may experience heightened safeguarding challenges and are statistically more susceptible to abuse than their peers.
+We acknowledge that learners with special educational needs (SEN) or certain health conditions may experience heightened safeguarding challenges and are statistically more susceptible to abuse than their peers.

-Recognising abuse and neglect within this group can present additional complexities, such as:-
+Recognising abuse and neglect within this group can present additional complexities, such as:

-- Attributing indicators of possible abuse-including changes in behaviour, mood, or injury-solely to the child's needs or health condition without adequate investigation; - The potential for pupils with SEN, disabilities, or specific health conditions to be disproportionately affected by behaviours such as bullying, even if they do not display outward signs; - Communication barriers and challenges in reporting or managing these concerns.
+- Attributing indicators of possible abuse including changes in behaviour, mood, or injury - solely to the child's needs or health condition without adequate investigation. - The potential for learners with SEN, disabilities, or specific health conditions to be disproportionately affected by behaviours such as bullying, even if they do not display outward signs. - Communication barriers and challenges in reporting or managing these concerns.

-To address these issues, we provide targeted training for staff on specific safeguarding considerations related to pupils with SEN and health conditions.
+To address these issues, we provide targeted training for staff on specific safeguarding considerations related to learners with SEN and health conditions.

-Pupils with a Social Worker
+9.2.
+Learners with a Social Worker

-Some pupils require the support of a social worker due to safeguarding or welfare concerns.
+Some learners require the support of a social worker due to safeguarding or welfare concerns.
 We recognise that adverse experiences and trauma can increase a child's vulnerability to further harm and impact attendance, learning, behaviour, and mental health.